17th to 21st April 2018 at Stantonbury Theatre, Milton Keynes

 A stage play adapted from the original TV series written by Richard Curtis and Paul Mayhew-Archer, by MKTOC’s very own Steve Clark and David Lovesy.
-By kind permission of Richard Curtis and Tiger Aspect Productions and supporting Comic Relief.
+By kind permission of Richard Curtis and Tiger Aspect Productions.
 An amateur production to professional standards.

 Our show raffle and donation buckets raised just under £530 for the British Heart Foundation – thank you to everyone who contributed to this!

 The script for this production is available for other groups to perform, by arrangement with Tiger Aspect Productions.
 Please email Steve for more information.